jay-johnson/celery-loaders/README.rst

 Examples for Celery Applications and Task Loading
 =================================================

 This is an example for running Celery applications that demonstrates how to load multiple task modules from different files using environment variables.
 It also shows how to utilize a ``get celery config`` approach that allows for decoupling inclusion of tasks from the initialization of the Celery application.
-It also includes a derived Celery task called ``CustomTask`` for showing how to handle ``on_success`` and ``on_faiure`` task control events.
+It also includes a derived Celery task called ``CustomTask`` for showing how to handle ``on_success`` and ``on_failure`` task control events.
 I find this easier to manage my Celery workers and the applications that publish tasks to them.

 This is not an official Celery project, it is just examples I use to test my workers and tasks.